unoplatform/uno.extensions/doc/Overview/Reactive/overview.md

 }
 ```

-The Refresh command is exposed by the FeedView and will cause the IFeed to requery its source.
-This is an exmaple of how the model can be **updated** in MVUX.
+The `Refresh` command is exposed by the `FeedView` and will cause the `IFeed` to requery its source.
+This is an example of how the model can be **updated** in MVUX.

-It's important to note that MVUX uses code-generation to create the proxy types that makes it easier for the **View** to display IFeed data.
+It's important to note that MVUX uses code-generation to create the proxy types that makes it easier for the **View** to display `IFeed` data.
 This is how MVUX **extends** MVU to work with data binding.

 > [!TIP]
 > For the full example see [How to create a simple feed](xref:Overview.Reactive.HowTos.SimpleFeed)